serilog-mssql/serilog-sinks-mssqlserver/README.md

     .CreateLogger();
 ```

 In this example, when a log event contains any of the properties `UserName`, `UserId`, and `RequestUri`, the property values would be written to the corresponding columns.
 The property names must match exactly (case-insensitive).
+In the case of `UserName`, that value would be written to the column named `EnvironmentUserName`.

 Unlike previous versions of the sink, Standard Column names are not reserved.
 If you remove the `Id` Standard Column from the `ColumnOptions.Store` list, you are free to create a new custom column called `Id` which the sink will treat like any other custom column fully under your control.